Alex-Swann/acp-vpn-bash/README.md

 A bash script for managing ACP VPN profiles using OpenVPN.
 ACP VPN profiles - https://access-acp.digital.homeoffice.gov.uk/ui/profiles

 When refreshing VPN profiles, Chrome browser is opened to authenticate using 365 if needs be.
-Otherwise VPNs are downloaded automatically and Chrome tabs closed.
-Then the latest VPN downloaded of the desired profile is used, and any others older than 2 days old are removed from the specified download folder.
+Otherwise VPNs are downloaded automatically.
+Then the latest VPN is downloaded and the desired profile is used.
+Any others older than 2 days old are removed from the specified download folder.
+It is possible to download all specified VPNs in the array at the top of the file all at once, and then run them all in parallel.
+This can be a benefit over using Tunnelblick on Mac which I believe can only run one at a time.

-Any VPNs restarted with ensure to remove any historically running instances to ensure there aren't duplicate VPN of the same profile name running.
-The PID is discovered and this is used to determine any preexisting VPNs of the same profile name running.
+If any VPNs are stopped and restarted, the script will ensure to remove any historically running instances to ensure no duplicate VPNs of the same profile name are running.
+The PID is looked up and this is used to determine if any preexisting VPNs are running, and if so, the processes are killed off.

 ## Prerequisites
 - brew install openvpn watch